kaidez/kaidez.github.io/_posts/2013-11-21-jekyll-search-post.md

 * Because of how we've structured it, this code will run every time a page loads so we need to check its performance.
 On the average, the off-DOM building and JS/CSS detection code takes 0.6-0.9 milliseconds to run.
 But this code is in the same file as the code that executes Tipue searches, so that number can jump to around 1.2 milliseconds to run when such a search is invoked...it didn't get any higher than that.
 This isn't bad but it's something to keep in mind.

 * Hiding elements using `display:none` is generally frowned upon from an accessibility standpoint.
-[The Yahoo! dev team has been recommending another method since 2010](http://developer.yahoo.com/blogs/ydn/clip-hidden-content-better-accessibility-53456.html) and it's in wide use, but implementing it would mean that the Google search box would be picked up by a screen reader as well as the Tab key.
-That means that two search boxes could have been picked up by the various accessibility methods and caused a major headache.
-For that reason, I stuck with `display:none`.
+But I stuck with it due to some other weird (minor) accessibility issues.

 <a name="conclusion"></a>
 ## Conclusion